ILoveEggs3/PokerBotPublic/README.md

 I personnally mainly worked in the DLLProject folder.
 Most code there has been written or copied then modified by I, for our requirements, namely the exceptionnally well made silence macro recorder: https://github.com/lambdacasserole/silence

-I also made some of the more mathematical functions hidden somewhere in the Amigo folder.
+I also contributed to some of the more mathematical functions hidden somewhere in the Amigo folder.

 This project contains tools, frameworks and experiments.